ddbj/www/_ddbj/organism-e.md

                     /<a href="/ddbj/qualifiers-e.html#strain">strain</a>="WO-1"
 </code></pre>

-#### virus  {#virus}
+### virus  {#virus}

 For viruses, basically, we also accept scientific names, following [the International Committee on Taxonomy of Viruses](https://talk.ictvonline.org/).
+See also the virus section on [Identifiers](/ddbj/identifiers-e.html#virus).
-<span class="red bold">By 2017, we used informal names for frequently submitted pathogenic viruses including their strain names and serotypes in the description of organism name.
+<span class="red">By 2017, we used informal names for frequently submitted pathogenic viruses including their strain names and serotypes in the description of organism name.
 However, the rule has been discontinued for the future submissions. </span>
-See also the virus section on [Identifiers](/ddbj/identifiers-e.html#virus).

 Example